zhanxw/anno/README.md

 ----------------

 In example/ folder, you can see test.vcf, which is a toy example.
-You can invoke TabAnno using the following command line:
+You can invoke anno using the following command line:

     cd example; ./anno -i test.vcf -r test.fa -g test.gene.txt -c ../codon.txt -o test.out.vcf